- Personal Health Information & Self-Help

 The author Dan W. Miller writes down his thoughts, fears and the pain the day after leaving the VA hospital

 Hello.
 On the 26th of November 2008 I started a horrendous ordeal that nearly killed me.
 I had a major reaction to medication that was prescribed to me.
 Sulfa.
 I just got out of the hospital yesterday (12/5) after eight days of hell.
 The reaction to the medication is so severe that they have a name for it - Stevens-Johnson Syndrome Disease.

 No, it's not contagious but I run the risk of infection daily.
 Look it up on the Internet.
 Scary!
 1 in 4 die.
 Blindness is not uncommon.
 Luckily, so far, the disease stopped short of that.
 Am I scared?
 Of course.
 What's going to happen to me?
 Will I die later, suddenly as I lay in my condo all alone?
 Or slowly in pain as my internal organs cannot recover from the scorching they have received?
 My poor cat cannot understand why I can't pet her.

-Much later, five years to be specific, I hear from one of my nurses that the staff did not know exactly what was wrong with me and an official diagnosis was not made for over twenty four hours.
+(Much later, five years to be specific, I hear from one of my nurses that the staff did not know exactly what was wrong with me and an official diagnosis was not made for over twenty four hours.
 Staff at shift change briefings just refer to me as "The Red Guy."
-I've also noticed on subsequent visits to that second story ward, the corner room I occupied is a sort of "dying room."
-Patients of ALS Lou Gehrig's disease and severe compromised breathing with limited life expectancy are alone in there.
+I've also noticed on subsequent visits to that second floor ward, the corner room I occupied is a sort of "dying room."
+Patients of ALS Lou Gehrig's disease and severe compromised breathing with limited life expectancy are alone in there.)

 Learning To Live With It